What is a DSG gearbox? Should I buy one?

 What’s the difference between a DSG and other automatic gearboxes?

 If you are comparing different types of automatic gearboxes, chances are you’re comparing different car companies too - most only stick with one type.
 The main difference is the DSG’s second clutch pack, which readies the next gear for fast, smooth and comparatively efficient shifting.
-Some traditional, ‘torque-converter’ automatic gearboxes are even smoother and quieter, but they are usually far less efficient.
+Some traditional, ‘torque-converter’ automatic gearboxes are even smoother and quieter.

 You can also choose a CVT or, in some cases, an automated manual.
 CVTs (Constantly Variable Transmission) don’t have different gears as such, and tend to prioritise efficiency over everything else.
 On lower-powered cars, this can mean the engine is noisily revving unnecessarily.
 Automated manuals, on the other hand, can sometimes be slow to change gear, and jerky too.